-Generally, dealers in securities must use the "mark-to-market" accounting method described in section 475.
+Mark-to-market accounting.
+Dealers in securities must use the mark-to-market accounting method described in section 475.
 Under this method, any security that is inventory to the dealer must be included in inventory at its fair market value (FMV).
 Any security that is not inventory and that is held at the close of the tax year is treated as sold at its FMV on the last business day of the tax year, and any gain or loss must be taken into account in determining gross income.
 The gain or loss taken into account is generally treated as ordinary gain or loss.
-For details, including exceptions, see section 475 and the related regulations.
+For details, including exceptions, see section 475, the related regulations and Rev. Rul.
+94-7, 1994-1 C.B.
+151.

-Dealers in commodities, and traders in securities and commodities may elect to use the mark-to-market accounting method.
-To make the election for tax years beginning after 1998, the partnership must file a statement describing the election, the first tax year the election is to be effective, and, in the case of an election for traders in securities or commodities, the trade or business for which the election is made.
+Dealers in commodities and traders in securities and commodities can elect to use the mark-to-market accounting method.
+To make the election, the partnership must file a statement describing the election, the first tax year the election is to be effective, and. in the case of an election for traders in securities or commodities, the trade or business for which the election is made.
 The statement must be filed by the due date (not including extensions) of the partnership return for the tax year immediately preceding the election year and attached to that return, or if applicable, to a request for an extension of time to file that return.
 For more details, see Rev. Proc.
-99-17, 1999-7 I.R.B.
+99-17, 1999-1 I.R.B.
 52, and sections 475(e) and (f).